 You are 25 years old, make $50,000 per year, contribute 5% to your 401(k), you get a 3% salary increase and 5% investment return annually.
 After 40 years your balance would be $495,856.

-That sounds pretty good but remember in 40 years if your salary increases 3% per year, you’re making $163,101.89 per year.
+That sounds pretty good, but remember, in 40 years, if your salary increases by 3% per year, you’re making $163,101.89.
 If you need 90% of your income at retirement, that’s $146,791.
-That means you have slightly more than three years of your retirement needs saved up.
+That means you have more than three years of your retirement needs saved up.

 Retirement could last 30 years.
-Even with Social Security, that amount of savings isn’t going to get you far.
+Even with Social Security, that savings won’t get you far.